-- (4) "Net Assets Attributable to Common Shares" equals our net assets at March 31, 2010, plus the anticipated net proceeds from this offering. - (5) Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
+- (1) Represents the estimated underwriting discounts and commissions with respect to the shares to be sold by us in this offering. - (2) Amount reflects estimated offering expenses of approximately \$400,000 and based on the 6,000,000 shares offered in this offering at the public offering price of \$11.95 per share. - (3) The expenses of our dividend reinvestment plan are included in "Other Expenses." - (4) "Net Assets Attributable to Common Shares" equals our net assets at June 30, 2010, plus the anticipated net proceeds from this offering. - (5) Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
 See "The Advisor-Investment management agreement" in the accompanying prospectus for additional information regarding our investment management agreement. - (6) These Incentive Fees are based on actual amounts incurred during the year ended December 31, 2009, as our Incentive Fees are currently expected to be concentrated in the fourth quarter of each year.
 However, the Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
 As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee incurred during the year ended December 31, 2009.
-For more detailed information about the Incentive Fee, please see the section of the accompanying prospectus captioned "The Advisor-Investment management agreement" and Note 3 to our financial statements included elsewhere in this prospectus supplement. - (7) "Interest Payments on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the three months ended March 31, 2010 annualized for a full year.
-Our average outstanding balance under the Credit Facility during the three months ended March 31, 2010 was approximately \$261 million.
-Under the recent amendment to our Credit Facility, the interest rate applicable to a portion of our borrowings under the facility has increased and we may increase the size of the facility from its current level by up to an additional \$525 million of commitments.
-As a result, our interest payments on borrowed funds as a percentage of net assets attributable to common shares may increase. - (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
-Such expenses are based on actual other expenses for the three months ended March 31, 2010 annualized for a full year.
+For more detailed information about the Incentive Fee, please see the section of the accompanying prospectus captioned "The Advisor-Investment management agreement" and Note 3 to our financial statements included elsewhere in this prospectus supplement. - (7) "Interest Payments on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the six months ended June 30, 2010 annualized for a full year.
+Our average outstanding balance under the Credit Facility during the six months ended June 30, 2010 was approximately \$241 million.
+Under the April 2010 amendment to our Credit Facility, the interest rate applicable to a portion of our borrowings under the facility has increased and we may increase the size of the facility from its current level by up to an additional \$525 million of commitments.
+As a result, our interest payments on borrowed funds as a percentage of net assets attributable to common shares may increase.
+For more detailed information about the Credit Facility, please see Note 7 to our financial statements included elsewhere in this prospectus supplement.

-(9) "Total Annual Expenses" as a percentage of net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
+- (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
+Such expenses are based on actual other expenses for the six months ended June 30, 2010 annualized for a full year. - (9) "Total Annual Expenses" as a percentage of net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 We borrow money to leverage our net assets and increase our total assets.
 The SEC requires that the "Total Annual Expenses" percentage be calculated as a percentage of net assets (defined as total assets less indebtedness), rather than total assets, including assets that have been funded with borrowed monies.
-If the "Total Annual Expenses" percentage were calculated instead as a percentage of total assets, as of March 31, 2010 plus anticipated net proceeds from this offering, our "Total Annual Expenses" would be 5.03% of total assets.
-For a presentation and calculation of total annual expenses based on total assets see page S-15 of this prospectus supplement.
+If the "Total Annual Expenses" percentage were calculated instead as a percentage of total assets, as of June 30, 2010 plus anticipated net proceeds from this offering, our "Total Annual Expenses" would be 5.37% of total assets.
+For a presentation and calculation of total annual expenses based on total assets see page S-16 of this prospectus supplement.